Your Top 15 Questions About Visiting Addis Ababa, Answered

 Getting There & Documents

-Q: Do I need a visa for Ethiopia?
+Q: Do you need a visa for Ethiopia?

 A: Yes.
-Apply online at evisa.immigration.gov.et — single-entry 30-day visa costs $52 USD, 90-day is $72.
-Processing is usually 1-3 business days, which is fast.
-Visa on arrival is available for some nationalities at Bole Airport, but the e-visa line is significantly faster.
+Apply online at evisa.immigration.gov.et — a single-entry 30-day visa costs $52 USD, and the 90-day is $72.
+Processing usually takes 1-3 business days, which is fast.
+Visa on arrival is available for some nationalities at Bole Airport, but the e-visa line moves significantly faster.
 Get the e-visa.
 Don't wing it.

 Q: What's the airport like?

-A: Bole International Airport (ADD) is 6km from the city center and serves as the hub for Ethiopian Airlines — Africa's largest airline.
-Ethiopian Airlines also serves as a hub for connections to Nairobi, Cape Town, and other African destinations.
+A: Bole International Airport (ADD) sits 6km from the city center and serves as the hub for Ethiopian Airlines — Africa's largest airline.
+Ethiopian Airlines also anchors connections to Nairobi, Cape Town, and other African destinations.
 It's busy but functional.
 Immigration with an e-visa takes 15-30 minutes.
 Use the Ride app (Ethiopia's version of Uber) for your transfer — a cross-city trip runs 200-400 ETB ($3.50-7).
 Hotel taxis charge double that.
-Blue minibuses exist but are confusing for newcomers.
+Blue minibuses exist but confuse newcomers.

 The Calendar & Clock Confusion